|Previous Letter||Later Letter|

 We just got an email from a man who was in WWII with my Dad (Nina's).
 Forster told us that he and Dad were in the town of Bouloupari, New Caledonia during WWII.
 It is 73 km north of Noumea (where we are anchored).
 When we rent a car we plan to visit that town while we are here.
 Our guidebook says that 40,000 soldiers were based here in March 1942 and Grande Terre became an important Allied base.
 It continues to say that the fleet turned back the Japanese navy in the Battle of the Coral Sea in May 1942 and this fleet was based at Noumea.
 The guidebook says in the Pacific only San Francisco handled more wartime cargo and that the building which served as Allied South Pacific Command Headquarters still stands on Noumea's Anse Vata.
 They say that Admiral "Bull" Halsey directed the Solomon Islands campaign from his headquarters on Anse Vata.
 Presently the South Pacific Commission is housed in a building which served as the wartime headquarters of the Allied Sough Pacific Command and faces Anse Vata.
 We can go inside to see the didactic displays.
 Apparently there are WWII Quonset Huts in Poindimie which is about 300 km from Noumea on the east coast.

 In case you're interested, New Caledonia is the 3rd largest island in the South Pacific - after New Zealand and Papua New Guinea.
 In 1853 Napoleon III claimed the island for France.
 They used it for a penal colony - just like Great Britain used Tasmania for a penal colony.
 The 1st shiploads of convicts arrived here in 1864.
-Just like Tasmania, New Caledonia no longer used for transporting convicts from European countries.
+Just like Tasmania, New Caledonia is no longer used a a prison for convicts from Europe.
 Now, France wants to keep New Caledonia because they make a lot of money from the nickel mines here.
 Nickel is used to make various steel products.

 The French and the Kanaks (the native Melanesians) are still having difficulties.
 The French treated the Kanaks like the Americans treated the Indians and put them on reservations.
 The last conflict here was in 1988-1989 and we have seen graffiti here that shows that some Kanaks still don't like the French.
 There are as many Europeans as Kanaks in New Caledonia.
 Many of the government workers are from France and receive high salaries.
 Things here are VERY expensive compared to New Zealand and Fiji, but most things are not too bad for us right now with the strength of the U.S. dollar.